li-jintao/edX_UCSD_MicroMaster_Algorithms_DataStructure/README.md

 This project is designed to archive all the programming assignments toward completing the MicroMaster Program of Algorithms and Data Structure provided by The University of California, San Diego and edX.

+Still on progress, and the expected completion time is the end of 2020.

 I mainly use c++ or python, depending on type of the question.

 You can find detailed information in this below link: https://www.edx.org/micromasters/ucsandiegox-algorithms-and-data-structures